 But isn’t that different from the “one solid human bond” of which Marilynne Robinson speaks?
 Not at all, it is the essence of it, the substance of which earthly friendship is only a shadow.
 And God became flesh to make it both reality and possibility.
 He “became flesh and dwelt among us, full of grace and truth.
 And we beheld his glory.”
 And He bids us come close, into a dynamic and fruitful friendship.

 “Where does your security lie?
 Is God your refuge, your hiding place, your stronghold, your shepherd, your counselor, your friend, your redeemer, your saviour, your guide?
-If He is, you don’t need to search any further for security.”
+If He is, you don’t need to search any further for security.”- Elisabeth Elliot

 He is the “one solid human bond” above all others.